oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

     ```
     where you should replace `{image_name}` with whatever you want to call your Docker image (say `oppia_image`).

-    If this is not your first time running this command, run:
-    ```
-      docker build -t {image_name} -f ubuntu_dockerfile . --no-cache
-    ```
-    where the `--no-cache` flag tells docker to rebuild from the beginning.

     Expect up to a 2 minute delay until the first line of output is printed to the console.
 The total runtime for this build should be around 25-30 minutes on a good connection.
     - If successful, the output should say: `successfully tagged {image_name}:latest`.
 It will also give a security warning, but this is fine.
 You will be able to see the Docker image’s details by running: `docker images`
     - If it is not successful, it is very likely due to unstable wifi connections.
 Move next to a router, and retry this step.